sjstretton/screwed/08-Inequality.md

 | Higher  rate        | £500                |
 | Additional  rate    | £0                  |

-The savings covered by the allowance include bank and building society allowances, savings and credit union accounts, unit trusts, investment trusts and investment companies and peer to peer lending.
-Also, government or company bonds, life annuity payments and some life insurance contracts.
-Savings which are already in tax-free accounts (eg ISAs), are not included in the allowance.
+The savings covered by the allowance include bank and building society allowances, savings and credit union accounts, unit trusts, investment trusts, investment companies, and peer to peer lending.
+Also, government or company bonds, life annuity payments, and some life insurance contracts.
+Savings which are already in tax-free accounts (eg ISAs) are not included in the allowance.

 ## Dividends

 No tax is payable on the first £5,000 of dividends received in the tax year.
 Above this allowance, the tax payable depends upon which income tax band the taxpayer is in.
 The below table shows the dividend tax rate for various tax bands.

 This area of income tax is somewhat complex.
-For further information, HMRC offers a detailed factsheet
+For further information, HMRC offers a detailed factsheet.

 | Tax band     | Tax rate on dividends over £5000 |
 | ---------------- | ------------------------------------ |